MetallerTM/klassez/docs/source/userguide.rst

 -  ``S``: the complex spectrum
    (:math:`{\tt S} = {\tt r} + \ui {\tt i}`).

-After the Fourier transform, the ``process`` method applies the phase correction and the calibration using the phase angles and the calibration value saved in the *procs* dictionary automatically.
+After the Fourier transform, the :meth:`process` method applies the phase correction and the calibration using the phase angles and the calibration value saved in the ``procs`` dictionary automatically.
 This allows the user to not phase their spectra every time, as well as keeping a record of the processing.